 Damage can also occur from a single loud impulse noise, such as a gunshot or explosion.
 These types of noises can rupture the eardrum or damage the bones in the middle ear.
 This kind of NIHL can be immediate and permanent.
 Loud noise exposure can also cause tinnitus—a ringing, buzzing, or roaring in the ears or head.
 Tinnitus may subside over time but can sometimes continue constantly or occasionally throughout a person’s life.
 Hearing loss and tinnitus can occur in one or both ears.
 Sometimes temporary hearing loss can subside; however, the event that caused it can still cause long-term damage to your hearing.

 Hearing Damage Prevention

-- The best way to protect yourself is to eliminate the exposure to the noise.
-That can be achieved through removing yourself from the area the noise is in or eliminating the excessive noise altogether.
+- The best way to protect yourself is to eliminate exposure to noise.
+That can be achieved by removing yourself from the area the noise is in or eliminating the excessive noise altogether.

 - Administrative controls such as training on using hearing protection, job rotation, breaks, and routine maintenance programs are some ways that protect workers from being exposed to hazardous noise.

 - PPE is the last line of defense.
 It is important to know the levels of noise that remain after applying the other techniques mentioned above.
-For noises between 85 decibels and 100 decibels on an 8 hour TWA, ear plugs will be enough to protect you if worn correctly.
-Over 100 decibels then double hearing protection is needed, an example is earplugs and ear muffs.
+For noises between 85 decibels and 100 decibels on an 8-hour TWA, ear plugs will be enough to protect you if worn correctly.
+At over 100 decibels, double hearing protection is needed.
+An example is earplugs and earmuffs.